kyanrong/fanfic-scraper/README.md

 # fanfic-scraper
 Scrape your favourite fanfics.
-Scraped fanfics are saved as a .docx file for further formatting.
+Scraped fanfics are saved as a .docx file for further formatting because scraped formatting isn't perfect.

 Currently supporting:
 - fanfiction.net